ALL

 • children at age 18 months as a booster dose

-dTap-IPV protects against diphtheria, tetanus, pertussis (whooping cough), and polio.
+Tdap-IPV protects against tetanus, diphtheria, pertussis (whooping cough), and polio.
 As part of the routine immunization schedule, children get this vaccine as a booster dose if they are age 4 years and have already had their first 4 doses of a diphtheria, tetanus, pertussis, and polio vaccine.
+Tdap-IPV was previously called dTap-IPV.

-dTap protects against diphtheria, tetanus, and pertussis.
+Tdap protects against tetanus, diphtheria, and pertussis.
 You can get it as a booster dose in Grade 9 and then every 10 years when you’re an adult.
 You should also get this vaccine every time you’re pregnant.
 You may get this vaccine if you are not up to date with your diphtheria, tetanus, and pertussis immunizations.
+The Tdap vaccine was previously called the dTap vaccine.

 Can TIG affect any vaccines I’ve had?